Matching Learned Causal Effects of Neural Networks with Domain Priors: Implementation Details of CREDO

 \subsection{Evaluating $Z_t, Z_{t^*}$}

 The definitions of ANDE and ATCE require the values $Z_t, Z_{t^*}$ to evaluate the causal effect of $T$ on $\hat{Y}$.
 To find $Z_t, Z_{t^*}$, we need to know the structure of the causal graph.
 If complete causal graph is not available, we at least need to know the partial causal graph involving $Z$.
 Since ANDE and ATCE are regularized for the setting where we have access to causal graph, we chose BNLearn datasets for our study: SANGIOVESE, MEHRA, ASIA (Lung Cancer), and SACHS.
-We assume that the underlying SCM is linear with Gaussian noise --- this assumption holds true for SANGIOVESE and MEHRA--- and we model each structural equation of $Z^i\in Z$ as a function of its parents in the form of separate regressors.
-These regressors are leared independently from the model being trained and regularized using CREDO.
+In these datasets, we model each structural equation of $Z^i\in Z$ as a function of its parents in the form of separate linear regressors.
+These regressors are learned independently from the model being trained and used in the equations for ANDE and ATCE.

-\subsection{How is the exact functional form of the prior determined?}
+\subsection{How is The Exact Functional Form of The Prior Determined?}

 If the exact functional form of the prior is provided, we can use it as it is in our method.
 However, we often get causal domain prior as a shape rather than an exact function.
-When the true parameters of such a function are not known, we search over possible values they can take (within a range) and choose the ones with the highest validation-set classification accuracy (this would function like any other hyperparameter search done for neural network models).
+When the true parameters of such a function are not known, we search over possible values they can take (within a range) and choose the ones with the highest validation-set classification accuracy (this would function like any other hyperparameter search done for neural network models. see Algorithm~\ref{algo:regularizer_2}).
 For example, if the prior shape is linear w.r.t. a feature $t$, we search for a hyperparameter value for the slope $\alpha$ such that prior function is $\alpha t+c$ and choose the value with the highest validation accuracy.
 Performing a simple linear search over 10-20 values of $\alpha$ (e.g., 0.1 to 2 with 0.1 increment) suffices to achieve better/equal performance compared to ERM.
 We observed this in most of our experiments.
 For non-linear priors, a similar search can be performed as long as a parametric form and a reasonable search-space can be assumed.
-We, in general, assume that a prior shape and a search space are provided as the domain priors in this work.
+We, in general, assume that a prior shape (and/or a search space) are provided as the domain priors in this work.